upbound/platform-ref-aws/README.md

 1. Create a `Platform` in Upbound Cloud (e.g. dev, staging, or prod).
 1. Connect `kubectl` to your `Platform` instance.

+Note: the Platform instance should have Crossplane v1.0 or higher as this `Configuration` relies on package auto-dependency resolution for the dependencies listed in crossplane.yaml.

 #### Install the Crossplane kubectl extension (for convenience)

 ```console